To view the video you will need:

 These qualifications will require an element of meaningful employer/sector engagement which could include a set work placement.

-These qualifications will be assessed through a combination of two external written assessments and two non-exam assessments.
+These qualifications will be assessed through a combination of written assessments and non-examination assessments:

 Learners completing the Level 3 Health and Social Care: Principles and Contexts qualification alongside other Level 3 qualifications, including GCE, could progress to higher education courses in areas including: